 The shareholders of the Company last approved our share-based compensation plan (now referred to as the "Amended and Restated Share-Based Compensation Plan") at the annual general meeting of shareholders that was held on June 25, 2019, and the shareholders approved the unallocated entitlements under the Amended and Restated Share-Based Compensation Plan at the annual general meeting of shareholders that was held on June 9, 2022.
+A summary of the material terms of the Amended and Restated Share Based Compensation Plan as the annual general meeting of shareholders that was held on June 9, 2022.
 A summary of the material terms of the Amended and Restated Share Based Compensation Plan is contained in Appendix B.